What you can claim

-To lodge a fatality claim, you will need to complete a Fatality Claim Form and provide it to your CTP Insurer.
+To lodge a fatality claim, you will need to complete a Fatality Claim Form via Lodging a claim form page and provide it to your CTP Insurer.
 Your insurer (or legal representative, if you have one) will assist you in completing this form and providing the information required by the insurer.

 See more information about who is eligible to lodge a fatality claim.

 Loss of dependency